zakirullin/files.md/README.md

 $ go run ./cmd
 ```

-Locally bot's artficats can be seen in `cmd/testdata`
+Bot's artifacts can be seen in `cmd/testdata`

 ## How we work
 - No long-lived branches except `main`